danialkhan02/CampusSwap/README.md

 #### BackEnd Languages and Frameworks: Python
 #### Database used: PostgresSQL

-To run the frontend and backed locally:
+To run the frontend and backend locally:

 ```
 1. Clone the root repository.